campbell17/helveticampbell/app/writing/essays/every-day-calendar.md

 * [How I managed to meditate every day for a year](https://www.youtube.com/watch?v=-lpvy-xkSNA) - How it all started.

-* [My Crowdfunding Campaign: Here’s What Happened](https://www.youtube.com/watch?v=7G0Vuvb45HQ) - The recap of making a product for the masses.
+* [My Crowdfunding Campaign: Here's What Happened](https://www.youtube.com/watch?v=7G0Vuvb45HQ) - The recap of making a product for the masses.

 * [Adam Savage Reviews Simone Giertz's Every Day Calendar](https://www.youtube.com/watch?v=gykzsbqJ76U) - Just what it says.